Declared U.S. Presidential Field and their Vaping Positions

 Vaping Post is proud to present our voting guide for the 2020 Presidential Election in the United States of America.
 Vaping, nicotine regulation, and tobacco harm reduction policy have undergone extensive challenges under the past two U.S. presidencies of Barack Obama and Donald Trump, one a Democrat and another a Republican.
 Given these challenges, we believe that it is vital to follow this election carefully.

 With Democrats and Republicans vying to unseat incumbent Trump, it is crucial for the domestic and global industry to track who is leading in the polls.
 The current field of major presidential candidates is expected to grow.
 To stay up to date on the candidates, this page will be updated periodically with new candidates, position statements, and other information for the remainder of the 2020 campaign season.

-The United States Presidential Election will be held Tuesday, November 3rd, 2020.
+The United States Presidential Election will be held on Tuesday, November 3rd, 2020.

 – The Vaping Post team

 - 5 December 2019 – Joe Biden still leads the Democratic field.
 Trump also leads the Republican field.
 The guide has been updated to reflect the necessary changes to catch up after a brief hiatus.
 Michael Bloomberg has been added, as several other members of the Democratic field have dropped out in recent weeks.
 This includes Kamala Harris, Steve Bullock, and Joe Sestak.